 10 credits.
-A ten-week professional experience in secondary level classrooms of Lutheran high schools, providing an opportunity to learn effective teacher behavior through observation and practice under the guidance of licensed teachers and college supervisors.
-Prerequisite(s): EDU1401, EDU2401, EDU3401, PSY3020 Taken concurrently with PSY3031 and EDU428x or EDU4355
+A ten week professional experience in secondary level classrooms of Lutheran high schools, providing an opportunity to learn effective teacher behavior through observation and practice under the guidance of licensed teachers and college supervisors.
+Prerequisite(s): EDU1401 or EDU2401 or EDU3401 or PSY3020 or EDU1401 or EDU2401 or EDU3401 or PSY3020.
+Taken concurrently with EDU428x or EDU4355 or PSY3031